Electric power distribution

 Electric power distribution is the final stage in the delivery of electricity.
 Electricity is carried from the transmission system to individual consumers.
-Distribution substations connect to the transmission system and lower the transmission voltage to medium voltage ranging between 2 kV and 33 kV with the use of transformers.
+Distribution substations connect to the transmission system and lower the transmission voltage to medium voltage ranging between 600 V and 35 kV with the use of transformers.
 Primary distribution lines carry this medium voltage power to distribution transformers located near the customer's premises.
 Distribution transformers again lower the voltage to the utilization voltage used by lighting, industrial equipment and household appliances.
 Often several customers are supplied from one transformer through secondary distribution lines.
 Commercial and residential customers are connected to the secondary distribution lines through service drops.
 Customers demanding a much larger amount of power may be connected directly to the primary distribution level or the subtransmission level.

 General layout of electricity networks.
 The voltages and loadings are typical of a European network (in Canada, for example, Extra High Voltage can mean 735kV.)

 The transition from transmission to distribution happens in a power substation, which has the following functions: